-The AOD field, as with any area of endeavour, needs to continuously evolve and improve its practice in response to changes in societal needs and advances in knowledge.
-The AOD sector has experienced substantial change over recent decades.
+The goal of contemporary workforce development is to develop systems, processes and people that enhance client outcomes and operate in client-rather than profession-centric ways (Conway, McMillan, & Becker, 2006).
+The alcohol and other drug (AOD) field, as with any area of endeavour, needs to continuously evolve and improve its practice in response to changes in societal needs and advances in knowledge.
+The AOD field has experienced substantial change over recent decades.
 Shifts have occurred in patterns of consumption and the types of substances consumed, and advances in knowledge have led to changes in clinical practice and prevention strategies.
 These include:

-- Shifting patterns of use, particularly towards poly-drug use - New synthetic drugs - An expanded range of pharmacotherapies and other treatment options - Greater awareness of co-existing mental health disorders and multiple morbidities (particularly in the context of an ageing population) - Greater awareness of foetal alcohol spectrum disorder, child protection and family inclusive practice issues - Problematic use across a widened age spectrum - Greater emphasis on cost efficiency, professional practice efficacy, improved outcomes and intersectoral collaboration - A better understanding of effective preventive measures - Greater recognition of the wide variety of workers involved in reducing AOD-related harm.
+- Shifting patterns of use, particularly towards poly-drug use - New synthetic drugs - An expanded range of pharmacotherapies and other treatment options - Greater awareness of co-existing mental health disorders and multiple morbidities (particularly in the context of an ageing population) - Greater awareness of foetal alcohol syndrome, child protection and family sensitive practice issues - Problematic use across a widened age spectrum - Greater emphasis on cost efficiency, clinical efficacy, improved outcomes and intersectoral collaboration.

-Factors such as these increase the demand to prevent and respond to AOD problems.
-As a result, there is growing recognition of the need for a workforce development approach in order to develop the capacity of the workforce to effectively respond to current and emerging AOD issues.
+Factors such as these increase the demands placed on health and human services sectors to prevent and respond to AOD problems.
+As a result, there is growing recognition of the need for a workforce development approach in order to develop the capacity of the workforce to effectively prevent and respond to current and emerging AOD issues (Roche, Pidd, & Freeman, 2009).

-A WFD strategy can also help to:
+A workforce development (WFD) strategy can also help to: